Mum's the word as Brazilian club bid to curb violence

 "At the end of the day, no one wants to fight in front of a mother, especially his own."

 Sport won the match 1-0 and the club said there were no arrests.
-Recife is one of Brazil's soccer hotbeds and fan violence there has been endemic in recent years.
+Recife is one of Brazil's footballing hotbeds and fan violence there has been endemic in recent years.

 This is not the first time Sport and Ogilvy have collaborated.
 In 2013, Ogilvy ran an award-winning campaign to encourage Sport fans to sign up for organ-donor cards.